 While the defender doesn’t go into further details, his words help illustrate what an incredible era of discovery we are currently in in terms of hair loss research and the development of new treatments.

-Thanks to various breakthroughs, clinically-proven male hair loss treatments finasteride 1mg and minoxidil can be used to reverse thinning hair and high strength minoxidil has been seen to produce significant regrowth results for Belgravia clients with a receding hairline.
+Thanks to various breakthroughs, clinically-proven male hair loss treatments finasteride 1mg and minoxidil can be used to reverse thinning hair; high strength minoxidil has been seen to produce significant regrowth results for Belgravia clients with a receding hairline.

 However, despite the immediate availability of these treatments, studies around the world continue to look into improving and developing a variety of potential new treatments for male pattern baldness and many hair loss conditions.